MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-python-train-score-model.md

 In this quickstart, you'll create and train a predictive model using Python, save the model to a table in your SQL Server instance, then use the model to predict values from new data using [SQL Server Machine Learning Services](../what-is-sql-server-machine-learning.md).

 You'll create and execute two stored procedures running in SQL.
 The first one uses the classic Iris flower data set and generates a Naïve Bayes model to predict an Iris species based on flower characteristics.
 The second procedure is for scoring - it calls the model generated in the first procedure to output a set of predictions based on new data.
-By placing code in a stored procedure, operations are contained, reusable, and callable by other stored procedures and client applications.
+By placing Python code in a SQL stored procedure, operations are contained in SQL, are reusable, and can be called by other stored procedures and client applications.

 By completing this quickstart, you'll learn: